A Decentralized Digital Future: How Blockchain Could Transform User Autonomy

 On the Horizon

 Granting users the right to their own content shouldn’t be a revolutionary idea.
 Period.
 Social media has been the core of marketing and information circulation for the past decade.
-Users are becoming ambassadors of a decentralized social media movement leading to the rise in popularity of systems that utilize blockchain technology, including non-fungible tokens (NFTs), cryptocurrencies, and smart contracts
+Users are becoming ambassadors of a decentralized social media movement leading to the rise in popularity of systems that utilize blockchain technology, including non-fungible tokens (NFTs), cryptocurrencies, and smart contracts.

 Data Analytics